EducationalTestingService/rstfinder/README.md

 Setup
 =====

+This code requires python 3.
+I currently use 3.3.5.

 This repository is pip-installable.
 To make it work properly, I recommend running `pip install -e .` to set it up.
 This will make a local, editable copy in your python environment.
+See `requirements.txt` for a list of the prerequisite packages.
+In addition, you may have to install a few NLTK models using `nltk.download()` in python (specifically, punkt and, at least for now, the maxent POS tagger).

 Additionally, the syntactic parsing code must be set up to use ZPar.
 The simplest but least efficient way is to put the ZPar distribution (version 0.6) in a subdirectory `zpar` (or symbolic link) in the current working directory, along with the English models in a subdirectory `zpar/english`.
 For efficiency, a better method is to use the `python-zpar` wrapper, which is currently available at `https://bitbucket.org/desilinguist/python-zpar`.
 To set this up, run make and then either a) set an environment variable `ZPAR_LIBRARY_DIR` equal to the directory where `zpar.so` is created (e.g., `/Users/USER1/python-zpar/dist`) to run ZPar as part of the discourse parser, or b) start a separate server using python-zpar's `zpar_server.py`.